Opioid epidemic puts doctors under more scrutiny

 And many doctors are setting their own limits.

-"I routinely do not prescribe opioids unless it is post-surgical," said Dr. Adam Bitterman, a orthopedic surgeon in Huntington.
+"I routinely do not prescribe opioids unless it is post-surgical," said Dr. Adam Bitterman, an orthopedic surgeon in Huntington.

 Moreover, he said, patients are educating themselves about the dangers of narcotics.